2021 KIA Optima K5 Release Date, Specifications

 2021 KIA Optima K5 Features

-The 2021 K5 is a wider inch, 2.0 inches longer, and 0.8 inches lower than its predecessor.
+The 2021 K5 is wider, 2.0 inches longer, and 0.8 inches lower than its predecessor.
 KIA claims the 112.2-inch wheelbase is the longest in the segment.
 This means a lot of headroom and legroom in the front and back seats.

-The Platform provides a rigid body and chassis in the vehicle that has dropped some weight with greater use of high strength, mild steel.
+The Platform provides a rigid body and chassis in the vehicle that has dropped some weight with greater strength, mild steel.

 2021 KIA Optima K5 Engine